sot/cheta/doc/index.rst

-The Ska engineering telemetry archive is a suite of tools and data products that make available the majority of all Chandra engineering telemetry since the start of year 2000.
+The Ska engineering telemetry archive is a suite of tools and data products that make available the majority of all Chandra engineering telemetry since the start of the mission (1999:204).
 This includes about 6300 MSIDs.
 The telemetry are stored in a way that allows for very fast and efficient retrieval into memory.
 Typical retrieve rates are around 10^7 samples/sec.
 For an MSID sampled once per second this translates to about 3 sec per year of data.